 Common Questions

-1) Can I make the Anti-Inflammatory Harvest Glow Bowl without turmeric?
+1) Can I make the this glow bowl without turmeric?

 Yes.
 You will miss a little of that warm flavor, but it will still be delicious.
 Try ginger or a pinch of curry powder instead.